gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 * transforms3d
 * PyQt4/Pyqt5

-It took me very long time to figure out the right version of CUDA/cuDNN that will match the selected version of TensorFlow-GPU then later I found this link which clearly states the required CUDA/cuDNN versions:
+For the Laptop installation, It took me very long time to figure out the right version of CUDA/cuDNN that will match the selected version of TensorFlow-GPU then later I found this link which clearly states the required CUDA/cuDNN versions:

 https://www.tensorflow.org/install/install_sources